vishal-kumawat-appinventiv/e-composer-AI2680/README.md

 - Contact Us Page - Fetching the data from ContactContext and rendering the component.

 ### 3.2 Custom Hooks

 - Custom Hooks are functions that let you reuse stateful logic between components.
 - Used in Blog Listing Page.
 - Blog Listing Page - Fetching the data from useFetchBlogData hook and rendering the component.
 - useFetchBlogData hook - Filters the data based on the display and banner type.
+- useAnnimation hook - triggers the animation on the component.
-- useFetchBlogData hook - Reduces the code complexity and improves performance.
+- useFetchBlogData , useAnnimation hook - Fetching the data from the API and rendering the component.

 ### 3.3 Routes HOC (Higher Order Component)

 - Routes HOC is a higher-order component that allows you to define routes and navigate between them.
 - Used in Blog Listing Page and Contact Us Page.
 - 2 types - Public HOC and Private HOC.